The Potential of Technology

 Possible negatives regarding technology within workplace safety include ergonomic concerns, worker buy-in, potential distractions, privacy, and cost.

-Worker buy-in is also important since workers must see how technology can help before making its use a priority.
+Worker buy-in is also vital since workers must see how technology can help before making its use a priority.
 Usually, though, buy-in comes quickly once employees see technology’s benefits.

 Real concerns also exist over how wearables could be dangerous distractions.
 For example, they could interfere with line-of-site, take a worker’s attention off task or distract awareness of imminent danger.

 Employee monitoring in the workplace may produce a tremendous positive impact on employee safety.
-However, the issue of privacy needs to be addressed for many workers to feel comfortable with this level of monitoring.
+However, the privacy issue needs to be addressed for many workers to feel comfortable with this level of monitoring.

 Finally, the cost of technology concerns many employers.
 They must decide if the cost of accidents and safety violations ultimately outweigh the cost of appropriate technology to prevent them.